Paola62010/just-cupcakes/README.md

 Search and Sort

-- As a Site User I want to be able to sort the list of available cupcakes so that I can view the results ordered by price, popularity, date (able to see newest items).
+- As a Site User I want to be able to sort the list of available cupcakes so that I can view the results ordered by price, date, name and category.
 - As a Site User I want to be able to search the available cupcakes by name and description so that I can find the ones I am interested in.
 - As a Site User I want to be able to easily see what I have searched for and the number of results so that I can quickly decide if what I am looking for is available.